 However, learning German articles can be tricky, especially when taken into account that German nouns can have really unexpected genders.
 However, we have some helpful ideas.

 Tips For Learning the German Definit Articles der, die, das and Indefinite Articles ein and eine

 When you’ve engraved in your brain to see the article and the noun as being inseparable, it’s much easier to learn them along with the noun.
 To make it easier to learn them, we recommend using mnemonic techniques.

 For example, you can simply choose your own three colors for the three articles and just write down the nouns with the color of your choice, e.g., female nouns are red, male nouns are blue and neutral nouns are green.

 You can even go further and imagine if you can, a female sun or a male moon with a big beard.
 The more ridiculous but gender-specific you visualize it, the easier it might be for you to remember it.
 Our brains love fun and learn and remember everything much easier when they enjoy the process.

 Another trick is to not just write down the nouns in a vocabulary list but use them – speak, listen and read.
-The easiest way for a perfect listening and reading practice is by using the Readle – lean German App.
+The easiest way for a perfect listening and reading practice is by using the Readle – learn German App.

 No matter whether you’re a beginner or an advanced learner, you can read interesting stories and hear them read out loud by a native speaker.
 That will help you practice using German articles on a daily basis – and soon, you won’t hesitate between choosing “der,” “die,” or “das.”